Feel the Forza: bigger, faster and more tech-laden Honda Forza 125, 300 and 750

 Honda have unleashed a 2021 attack team in the small, mid and big-capacity scooter class as the Forza range gets a radical revamp.

 At the top of the tree is the Forza 750 which replaces the Integra.
 The Forza 750 uses a Euro5 version of the smooth and solid NC750 twin-cylinder engine and now makes a healthy 58bhp, up from the Integra’s 54.
+We've already ridden this bike, so check out our full Honda Forza 750 review.

 Related articles on MCN